SpineEventEngine/config/CONTRIBUTING.md

 Pull requests
 -------------
-A work on an improvement starts from creating an issue which describes a bug or a feature you intend to fix.
+The work on an improvement starts with creating an issue that describes a bug or a feature.
 The issue will be used for communications on the proposed improvements.
-If code changes are going to be introduced, the issue would also have a link to corresponding Pull Request.
+If code changes are going to be introduced, the issue should also have a link to the corresponding Pull Request.

 Code contributions should:
   * Be accompanied by tests.